 The family live in the fallout shelter for about a decade and Clayton teaches his son the tactics to stay alive.
 For years the two train in martial arts, explosives, various shooting styles and hundreds of different weapons from turret styled machine guns to revolvers and rifles.
 Clayton turns his son into Rambo while mom and sister serve as quiet spectators.

 As the first half of the narrative closes, Clayton dies of a heart attack.
 Stone dismisses years of training and decides to leave the safety of the shelter.
 Using an RV, and carrying only a shotgun, Stone and his mother and sister journey into the desert where they are immediately mauled by biker gangs.
 Apparently, the 80s vision of apocalypse always features the most vial criminal element riding a motorcycle.
 Thus the enemy of Stone is a moto-psycho group called Hell's Guardians.
 After killing Stone's mom, the bikers kidnap his sister April and leave Stone broken and battered in the desert.

-The last third of the book begins with Stone being rescued by Native Americans.
+The novel's second half premise begins with Stone being rescued by Native Americans.
 Apparently they have returned to the ways of the land, hunting animals and worshiping Earth spirits.
-In a scene taken right out of a 'Man Called Horse' Stone is hefted up on hooks through his chest and suspended in mid air for the night.
+In a scene taken right out of a Man Called Horse, Stone is hefted up on hooks through his chest and suspended in mid-air for the night.
 This painful journey into the spirit world deems Stone a true warrior.
 He beds a beautiful tribe chick and then returns to his shelter to arm himself for war; a motorcycle with a .50 caliber machine gun turret on handlebars and enough guns and ammo to supply Israel for a weekend.